Module: Clustering Stability#

 Adjusted Rand Index (ARI)#

-The adjusted rand index (ARI) is another metric to determine the similarity of different clusterings (again, we create five clusterings based on random subsets of 100 genes each).
+The adjusted rand index (ARI) is another metric to determine the similarity of different clusterings (again, we create five clusterings based on random subsets of 63% of cells each).
 Just like the purity, its values range from 0 (no similarity, not a robust clustering) to 1 (exactly the same clusters, high robustness).

 [11]: